Austin vs Denver

 Which city has higher STR taxes — Austin or Denver?

 Austin charges 15% Hotel Occupancy Tax (9% city + 6% state), while Denver charges 10.75% Lodger's Tax (combined city/county/state).
-Compare the full breakdown in the table above.
+Notably, Denver benefits from automatic platform tax collection, while hosts in Austin must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?